 Congenital hyperinsulinism is genetically heterogeneous disorder with mutations in a number of different genes reported.
 Hyperinsulinism may occur in isolation or can present as part of a syndrome.
 The phenotype of the patient is dependent on the genetic aetiology and in some cases the specific mutation within a gene can also influence the phenotype.

-Currently a genetic diagnosis is possible for 40-50% of individuals with congenital hyperinsulinism, suggesting that mutations in novel genes remain to be discovered rapid genetic diagnosis is clinically important for patients.
-For example the mode of inheritance of a KATP channel mutation(s) can provide information regarding the histological subtype which will inform on the need for 18F-DOPA-PET scanning.
+Currently a genetic diagnosis is possible for 40-50% of individuals with congenital hyperinsulinism, suggesting that mutations in novel genes remain to be discovered.
+A rapid genetic diagnosis is clinically important for patients as the mode of inheritance of a KATP channel mutation(s) can provide information regarding the histological subtype which will inform on the need for 18F-DOPA-PET CT scanning.
 A genetic diagnosis is also important for patients with medically managed hyperinsulinism.
 For example the identification of a GLUD1 or HADH mutation will inform the clinician of the protein sensitive nature of hypoglycaemia allowing for the manipulation of diet (protein restriction) as a useful, sometimes mandatory, adjunct to medical therapy.
-Furthermore, the presence of a HNF4A mutation would identify patients who are at a risk of developing maturity onset diabetes of the young (MODY) which can be successfully managed with low dose sulphonylureas.
+Furthermore, the presence of a HNF4A mutation identifies patients who are at a risk of developing maturity onset diabetes of the young (MODY) which can be successfully managed with low dose sulphonylureas.
 Finally, a genetic diagnosis will also allow for an accurate recurrence risk for siblings and future offspring.

 K-ATP Channel – ABCC8 and KCNJ11